 17. Augmented Reality (AR)

 Virtual reality (VR) and augmented reality (AR) continue to find new avenues for growth, through gaming applications but also other use cases including eCommerce, healthcare, manufacturing, and education.
-Apple is also rumored to be releasing an AR/VR headset in 2022.
+Apple is also rumored to be releasing an AR/VR headset.

 Brands should pay attention to the normalization of AR technologies.
 For example, as consumers become used to options such as real-time product preview or virtual try-on, augmented reality features will seem less futuristic and more a “norm” that is expected.